 Students impacted by grade level advancement due to extenuating circumstances (e.g., long-term illness, disability, family catastrophe, etc.) may request an exception to this policy.
-Exception requests will be decided by the Principal.
-If the parent/guardians reject the decision of the Principal on grade level placement, they may appeal this decision to the District Administrator.
+Exception requests will be decided by the Administration or designee.
+If the parent/guardians reject the decision of the Administration or designee on grade level placement, they may appeal this decision to the District Administrator.
 If the Parent/Guardians reject the decision of the District Administrator, they may appeal this decision to the Dodgeville Board of Education.
 Their ruling on the matter is final.